Hjdskes/dwm-patches/README.md

 The `Under construction` directory contains files I'm still working on, but not currently using. **It might not be in a usable state!**

 **ToDo:**
+* In push.c, do we detect master correctly? (c == nexttiled(selmon->clients)
+* In push.c, find out how to detect if c is on top in the stack
 * Try adapt the way multimonitor is treated: make it like GNOME Shell - basically make monitor2 one, single tag on its own
 * Spacing of layout symbol in the actual code --> XFT patch.
 * Don't make the text transparent with a transparent statusbar.